Clinics & Services

-An antenatal clinic is held every Monday afternoon.
-This is run by the midwife
+An antenatal clinic is held at Dunblane Medical Practice every Wednesday afternoon.
+This is run by the midwife.

 Well Baby Clinic

 By Appointment.
 It is important that your children are fully immunised against all the childhood diseases.
-Recall of children for immunisation and developmental checks are routinely done by the Practice Nurses.
+Recall of children for immunisation is routinely done by the Practice Nurses.
 Those who are overdue may be sent reminders

 It is recommended that everyone between the ages of 45-75 who do not regularly attend for medical treatment or screening have a BP check every 5 years.
 For patients over 75 years it is recommended they have a BP check every year.
 Please ask for a “BP Check” appointment with either of the Healthcare Assistants.

 The practice undertakes minor operations to help save long waits for hospital treatment.
 See your doctor first to discuss whether the operation is necessary.
 We also run a fortnightly clinic for the removal of warts.

 We prefer to do these tests ourselves, and they can be carried out by a doctor/nurse of your choice.
 Please inform the receptionist when you are making your appointment that you will be having a smear test.
 We follow the local policy of performing smear tests on women aged 25 - 49 every three years and women aged 50 and over every 5 years.
 Smears will only be repeated sooner if the cytologist recommends repeating the smear more often, or if you have had a hysterectomy.
 You will receive an invitation by computer-typed letter